tShwed/Stock-Trader-Vuetify/README.md

-# stock-trader-vuetify
+# Vue Stock Trader

 > A Vue.js SPA Stock Trader.
-Built using Vue.js, Vuetify, VueX, and Vue Router
+Built using Vue.js, Vuetify, VueX, Vue Router, and Firebase

+> User is allocated $10,000 in funds to purchase stocks.
+User can save their portfolio and load it at a later time.
+User can end the trading day to see how their stocks performed

 ## Build Setup